scream104/psych596/activities/intro-essentials/r_docs/intro-essentials-instructions-spss-rstudio.md

     -   you will see a Windows Desktop inside your browser window - you can start SPSS by typing "spss" into the start menu bar
     -   *IMPORTANT:* any files you create while using the Virtual Lab will be deleted when you logout or close the window.
 To save files you need to transfer them to a cloud drive like [box.rutgers.edu](https://it.rutgers.edu/box/) or Google Drive.
 Transfer files by opening a browser inside the Virtual Computing desktop and going to your preferred cloud account.
     -   a good habit is to open your cloud account right after logging into a Virtual Computing session - then you can save your progress to the cloud as you go.
 If you are inactive for too long you will be logged out and lose any files that weren't saved to the cloud.
     -   if you are using a Mac touchpad, you can right-click in the virtual session by doing a two-finger tap

+#### NEW! - Rutgers has an alternative method to connect to a Virtual Computing Session - see [https://it.rutgers.edu/virtual-computer-labs/knowledgebase/accessing-windows-virtual-desktop/](https://it.rutgers.edu/virtual-computer-labs/knowledgebase/accessing-windows-virtual-desktop/)

 *screenshot of a Virtual Computing Session* ![Virtual Computing screenshot](../images/VirtualComputing.png)